 Joining the Club:

-Once you’ve been added to the SAGC rating system (run on this website), you can join the club simply by telling Rory Beling or Steve Kroon you wish to join, and giving them any information they need.
+Once you’ve been added to the SAGC rating system (run on this website), you can join the club simply by telling Gordon Wells you wish to join, and giving them any information they need.

 If you wish to join our mailing list, and it is recommended for all club members, you can subscribe here.
 Please note that if you receive an email from the list, and want to reply to the person who sent it, you should not just click on reply, since this will send your private answer back to the whole list.
 Click on reply, then change the To: email-address to the person you wish to respond to.

-e-Mail one of the committee members, post messages to the whole club on our mailing list, or leave a comment on the website.
+e-Mail Gordon Wells, post messages to the whole club on our mailing list, or leave a comment on the website.

 As of 16 February 2006, the Stellenbosch Go Club has been affiliated to the South African Go Association as an Institutional Member.